Mohammad-Pishdar/Workout-Tracker/README.md

   ## Installation

   This app is hosted on heroku using mLab MongoDB Add-on which acts as an online host for its Mongo database.
-You can access the app by clicking [here](https://powerful-everglades-16392.herokuapp.com/).
+You can access the app by clicking here: https://powerful-everglades-16392.herokuapp.com/.

   ## Usage